pytorch/captum/captum/optim/optimvis_overview.md

 History
 -----------------

 The initial concept for the Optim module was devised by Ludwig Shubert, and then developed by Ben Egan and Swee Kiat Lim with help from Chris Olah & Narine Kokhlikyan.
+This is project began as an attempt to integrate the tensorflow/lucid library into the pytorch/captum library.
+It implements numerous papers on feature visualization and interpretability.

 Optim Structure